anniezh12/hiring-engineers/answers.md

  ``` ~$ sudo su [and provide password]
  ~$ cd /etc/datadog-agent
  ```
- Once in the datadog-agent I opened the  datadog.yaml file
+ Once in the datadog-agent directory, I opened the  datadog.yaml file using `Nano`(Command-Line text editor)

 `root@aniqa/etc/datadog-agent://# nano datadog.yaml`

-I scrolled down all the way where I was able to to see `tags:` and I uncomment it.
-Here one can add tags(predefined or custom), ideally key-value pair like `region:east` etc
+I located the `tags:` in the yaml file and changed it from comment to a command (by removing the `#` character).
+Here, I added additional tags (note predefined or custom tags can be added ideally key-value pairs like `region:east` etc).

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)

-I then checked datadog account by navigating to `infrastructure/Host Map` and you can see all the tags that I just defined in `yaml` file there.
+I then checked datadog account by navigating to the `infrastructure/Host Map` within the menu options and could see all the tags that I had defined in `yaml` file previously.

 ![tags on datadog account](images/collecting-metrics/tagsOnHostMap.png)

 > Challenges: I was unable to see the tags after configuring them in the yaml file initially but after a couple of attempts they appeared.
+This possibly happened due to the delay in the datadog Agent system check.

 > Question.
 Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database?

-#####  Mysql Installation in the terminal
+#####  MySQL installation in the terminal

-1. sudo su [provide password]
+* $ sudo su [provide password]
-2. $ sudo apt-get install mysql
+* $ sudo apt-get install mysql
-3. $ sudo netstat -tap | grep mysql  # instead of step 2 you can use this command to either start an already existing database or create a new one
+* $ sudo netstat -tap | grep mysql  # instead of step 2 you can use this command to either start an already existing database or create a new one
-4. Inside datadog account I navigated to `integrations` menu option and select `mysql` It shows all the steps to integrate mysql in the local environment.
+* Inside datadog account I navigated to `integrations` menu option and select `mysql` It shows all the steps to integrate mysql in the local environment.

              a. mysql> GRANT REPLICATION CLIENT ON *.* TO  'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;